haiku/haikudepotserver/docs/architecture.md

 Caching data uses the Cayenne query caches.
 These are defined on the `HaikuDepot#CacheGroup` enum and are used in various Cayenne queries.
 An example would be on `PkgIconImage#findForPkg(..)`.
 The caches are cleared by listening for any change on the entity by using a listener.
 These are configured as Spring beans in the `persistence.xml` file.
 This is fairly liberal cache eviction, but will work well for the time being.

+When the caches are evicted, a message is sent via the database using the Postgres `NOTIFY` / `LISTEN` capability to all other instances of HDS so that they too can flush their caches.
+See the following classes for details about this;

+- `QueryCacheRemoveEventConsumer`
+- `NotifyingQueryCache`

 #### Migration

 On first-use the application server will populate the database schema-objects (tables, sequences and so on) itself.
 It does this with a library called [Flyway](http://flywaydb.org/).
 Later, as new versions of the application server are deployed, the application server will detect that a database upgrade is required and run the necessary migration scripts.
 The migration scripts can be found in the source-code at `/haikudepotserver-webapp/src/main/resources/db/...`.